 Following the dialogue, Mayor Beamish sent a note to all participants thanking them for their interest, and outlining potential Next Steps.
 Read the Mayors Note to Watershed Dialogue Participants

-The Mayor invites participants and the public to submit other ideas to email@example.com, as we strive to protect the watershed area unencumbered by artificial boundaries or jurisdictions.
+The Mayor also invited participants and the public to submit other ideas to firstname.lastname@example.org.

 Moving forward, we intend to build on the momentum of the 2021 Watershed Dialogue to advance actions and policies that will increase protections around the Gibsons Aquifer watershed.